Air Conflicts: Vietnam

 Air Conflicts: Vietnam is a 2013 flight simulation video game in the Air Conflicts series developed by Games Farm and published by BitComposer Entertainment for PlayStation 3 and Xbox 360, and Microsoft Windows.
 An Ultimate Edition of the game was released for PlayStation 4 in 2014.

 Gameplay

 The player must take down the enemy pilots in order to win each level.

 Development and release

 The developers aimed to create a game which players could "pick up and play" without requiring a large time investment.
 The game was released for PlayStation 3 and Xbox 360 on November 26, 2013.
 In 2014, the developers announced that an 'Ultimate Edition' of the game would be released exclusively on PlayStation 4 that year, an edition which would include a new campaign and other improvements to the game.
 This edition was released on June 27, 2014.

 Reception

-The game has received generally unfavorable reviews.
+The game received generally unfavorable reviews.
 Nevertheless, it was given an award at Booom Contest for being the best 2013 video game developed in Slovakia.